YA26/MissingValuesHandler/README.md

 - Choose what type of random forest you want to apply(regressor or classifier)

-- Set up the parameters of the random forest you chose.
-The main difference resides in the criterion: it is gini or entropy for a random forest classifier and mse(mean square error) for a regressor.
+- Set up the parameters of the random forest.
+The main difference resides in the criterion: it is 'gini' or 'entropy' for a random forest classifier and 'mse'(mean square error) for a regressor.

 - Set up essentials parameters like the number of iterations, the additional trees, the base estimator…